AbhijitGokhale/Data-Science-and-Analytics-Projects-Portfolio/README.md

 ## [Credit Card Fraud Detection](https://github.com/AbhijitGokhale/Credit-Card-Fraud-Detetction)
-Utilize existing credit card fraud data from January 2019 to December 2020 and develop a machine learning model in PySpark to perform Big Data Analysis which inturn leads to the best prediction results in revealing and preventing fraudulent transactions.
+**Objective:**  Utilize existing credit card fraud data from January 2019 to December 2020 and develop a machine learning model in PySpark to perform Big Data Analysis which inturn leads to the best prediction results in revealing and preventing fraudulent transactions.

 * Built Random Forest, Gradient Boosting with 3-fold cross validation, hyperparameter tunning for 1.8 mil imbalanced data.
 * Predicted fraudulent credit card customer transactions by maximizing the F1 score with 90% precision, classification accuracy.